 Having a plan in place that addresses credit issues is always a good idea and the positive news is that a collection account usually does not prevent you from qualifying for a mortgage.
 Approval guidelines for collection accounts vary by loan program.
 Below we outline how a collection account impacts your ability to qualify for conventional, jumbo, FHA, VA and USDA mortgages.

 Conventional Mortgage - Single-Unit Primary Residence.
-If you are buying a single unit property, you are not required to payoff or establish a payment plan for the collection account, unless required by the lender.
+If you are buying a single unit property, you are not required to pay off or establish a payment plan for the collection account, unless required by the lender.
 In most cases, the collection account does not affect your ability to qualify for the mortgage.
+Additionally, medical collections are not factored into your mortgage application.

 Conventional Mortgage - Two-to-Four Unit Primary Residence or Second Home.
 Collection accounts totaling more than $5,000 must be paid off in full before your mortgage closes.